Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 With bounded angles, the input remains within one controlled angular interval and avoids repeated wrapping across multiple periods.

 The bounded response may still saturate for very large positive or negative inputs.
+It can also map different inputs to similar measured values because the measurement itself remains periodic and symmetric.

 This illustrates an important trade-off:

-* raw encoding preserves the unbounded numerical value but can alias repeatedly,
+- raw encoding preserves the unbounded numerical value but can alias repeatedly,
-* bounded encoding avoids repeated wrapping but compresses extreme values.
+- bounded encoding avoids repeated wrapping but compresses extreme values.

 The correct choice depends on the application and the meaning of the features.